CtrlAltMech/BackThatNasUp/README.md

 ## Current functionality

 - Will generate a configuration file when running script for the first time.
+- Will check to make sure all filepaths in config exist before running
 - Will backup to all directories listed in the configuration file
 - Will run a dry-run to verify backups and can run the actual backup if the flag is set.